Business Journalism Major, B.A.

 Of the basic 120 hours for graduation at least 72 hours must be outside media and journalism.
 Within those 72 hours, at least 65 must be in the College of Arts and Sciences.

 Students are encouraged to work on campus publications and programs such as The Daily Tar Heel, Black Ink, Blue & White, The Siren, Synapse, and the Her Campus Web site, among others.
-The school also offers a number of opportunities to gain professional experience including "Carolina Week," "Carolina Connection," "Sports Xtra," The Durham VOICE, Reese News Lab, and Heelprint Communications.
-Students are also encouraged to join appropriate professional organizations, including campus chapters of the Society of Professional Journalists, American Advertising Federation, Public Relations Student Society of America, Carolina Association of Black Journalists (affiliated with the National Association of Black Journalists), Electronic News Association of the Carolinas, Society for News Design, National Press Photographers Association, Carolina Association of Future Magazine Editors, and SABEW.
+The school also offers a number of opportunities to gain professional experience including "Carolina Week," "Carolina Connection," "Sports Xtra," The Durham VOICE, Reese Innovation Lab, and Heelprint Communications.
+Students are also encouraged to join appropriate professional organizations, including campus chapters of the Society of Professional Journalists, American Advertising Federation, Public Relations Student Society of America, Carolina Association of Black Journalists (affiliated with the National Association of Black Journalists), Radio Television Digital News Association, Society for News Design, National Press Photographers Association, Carolina Association of Future Magazine Editors, and SABEW.

 The school strongly encourages students to obtain internships because they provide invaluable professional experience.
 Reporting, advertising, photo and video journalism, graphic design, broadcast news, public relations, business, and other internships are possible.
 Majors can enroll in MEJO 393 to receive internship credit (one credit hour, repeatable three times).
 MEJO 393 fulfills the experiential education General Education requirement.
-The school’s career services director oversees internship credit.
-MEJO 393 cannot be counted in the minimum of 39 credit hours required by the school, but it will count in the maximum of 48 credit hours allowed in media and journalism for graduation and in the total 120–credit hours required by the University.
+The school’s career services staff oversees internship credit.
+MEJO 393 cannot be counted in the minimum of 39 credit hours required by the school, but it will count in the total 120 credit hours required by the University.
 MEJO 153 is a prerequisite.

 Students are encouraged to study abroad.
 In addition to the programs available to all students through the UNC Study Abroad Office, the school has its own study abroad exchanges with top media and journalism schools in Australia, Argentina, Chile, France, Hong Kong, London, and Spain.
-Students should consult with the school’s study abroad advisor (located in Carroll Hall) to determine any media and journalism course credit prior to the study abroad term.
+Students should consult with the school’s study abroad advisors (located in the Undergraduate Hub in Carroll Hall) to determine any media and journalism course credit prior to the study abroad term.

 Many special scholarships are available to media and journalism majors and to students transferring into the school.
-For information, see the school’s Web site or write the senior associate dean of the school by December 1 for the following academic year.
+For information, see the school’s Web site.